New Leaf Counseling Group, LLC - A Diverse Counselor & Therapist Team in Charlotte, NC

 Sometimes psychological abuse escalates to physical abuse, and sometimes it doesn’t.
 What’s more definite is to say that abusive relationships begin with emotional and verbal abuse.

-We have a down to earth counselor and therapist team of with room for you to GROW.
+We have a down to earth counselor and therapist team in Charlotte, NC with room for you to GROW.